e-lis-e/e-lis-e/README.md

 ### Hi there 👋, I'm Elise
-## A curious Software Engineering major ready to put my skills to the test!
+## A curious Software Engineering student ready to put my skills to the test!

 - 🔭 I’m currently In Universidade de Pernambuco for Software Engineering.